Go back Home Modalities Cryo Electron Microscopy

 CC BY-SA 3.0 From Wikipedia on:

 Cryogenic electron microscopy (cryo-EM) is a transmission electron microscopy technique applied to samples cooled to cryogenic temperatures.
 Developed in the 1970s, advances in detector technology and software allow biomolecular structures to be imaged at near-atomic resolution.
 The approach has become a popular alternative to X-ray crystallography or NMR spectroscopy in structural biology.
-When scanning biological specimens, sample structure is preserved by embedding in vitreous ice.
-An aqueous sample solution is applied to a grid-mesh and plunge-frozen in liquid ethane or a mixture of liquid ethane and propane.
+When scanning biological specimens, sample structure is preserved by embedding the specimens in vitreous ice.
+An aqueous sample solution is applied to a grid-mesh and plunge- frozen in either liquid ethane or a mixture of liquid ethane and propane.
 The 2017 Nobel Prize in Chemistry was awarded to Jacques Dubochet, Joachim Frank, and Richard Henderson "for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution."
 Nature Methods also named cryo-EM as the "Method of the Year" in 2015.

-Read more about 'Cryogenic electron microscopy' at: Wikipedia
+Read more about 'Cryo-electron microscopy' at: Wikipedia

 Cryo Electron Microscopy Image